securitybunker/databunker.org/content/doc/introduction/_index.md

 * **GDPR Compliant:** Built with privacy regulations in mind
 * **Superior Protection:** Goes beyond standard database encryption offered by major vendors

-## How Databunker Revolutionizes Data Security:
+## How Databunker Reinvents Data Security:
 Databunker introduces a new approach to customer data protection:
 1. **Secure Indexing:** Utilizes hash-based indexing for all search indexes
 1. **No Clear Text Storage:** Ensures all information is encrypted, enhancing overall security